In Excel, there is no direct function to get a quarter from a date. But you can create a formula for this.

 In the first part, we have used the MONTH function and referred to the date which returns the month number.

-After that, in the second part, we have divided that month number with 3 which gives us a number with decimals.
+After that, in the second part, we have divided that month number by 3 which gives us a number with decimals.

-And when you round them up you’ll always the get the quarter number for the month.
+And when you round them up you’ll always get the quarter number for the month.

 2. Get Quarter by using Fiscal Calendar

 In the above example, we have used a simple formula to have a quarter from a date, but sometimes you need to use a fiscal calendar.